There is a special place in Halls Gap I revisited recently.

 One heartwarming aspect of the story is that not only have the children of Halls Gap Primary School tended Agnes’ grave for almost one hundred years, they more recently lobbied the Victorian Government for the name to be changed back to “Cherub Peak”.
 The name has now been gazetted as a historical name and a new sign erected to explain the history of the grave.

 Agnes’ siblings grew up and married.
 A brother and sister went on to marry children of other Halls Gap pioneering families.
 Emily Phoebe Folkes married Edward Evans while George Edward Folkes married Emma Launder Delley.
 Edward and Emily Evans had a son Edward who married Geraldine D’Alton, from another pioneering family.
-The names of Evans, Delley and D’Alton are still recognizable in the Gap today.
+The names of Evans, Delley, and D’Alton are still recognizable in the Gap today.
 Would Agnes also have married into a well known Halls Gap family and forged her own piece of history?
-Despite her short life, her grave and its reminder to visitors of the town’s pioneering times has seen baby Agnes make her mark on the history of Halls Gap.
+Despite her short life, her grave and its reminder to visitors of the town’s pioneering times have seen baby Agnes make her mark on the history of Halls Gap.

 From The Horsham Times at Trove, I have been able to source this beautiful, almost haunting article originally published in The Ballarat Courier in 1909.
 The words of “H.B” will come to mind next time I visit Agnes.